International SEO for multilingual sites

-Once you have these areas covered, you can get to grips with the all-important task of international SEO.
-This involves the translation and adaptation of the keywords and URLs as well as technical elements such as the development of the appropriate page structure or the correct linking and forwarding.
+Once you have these areas covered, you can focus on perhaps the most critical aspect of maintaining multilingual web projects: international SEO.
+This involves translating your website, adapting the keyword set and the URL, and taking care of technical tasks such as developing an appropriate page structure and correct linking and redirections.

 The first step of international SEO is to find a fitting domain for each international project.
-It’s necessary to ask yourself here whether it’s appropriate to use a uniform domain across all languages, which domain ending best suits your web project, and how the URL should be structured.
-The following table shows four possible options with their unique advantages and disadvantages:
+You should ask yourself whether it’s appropriate to use a uniform domain across all languages, which domain ending best suits your web project and how the URL should be structured.
+The following table shows four possible options with the unique advantages and disadvantages of each one:

 URL structure Example Advantage Disadvantage

-The first three solutions are particularly are relevant for multilingual websites.
-While URL parameters are technically an option, they are unsuitable for the internationalization of websites.
-Google explicitly opposes this option as these pages can’t ensure a clean indexing.
-The most reliable options are therefore the ccTLD variant, the subdomain, or the subdirectory, with each solution having its own strengths and weaknesses.
+The first three solutions are especially relevant for multilingual websites.
+Although URL parameters are technically feasible, they are unsuitable for website internationalization.
+Google explicitly discourages this approach, as such pages cannot guarantee clean indexing.
+Therefore, the most reliable options are the ccTLD variant, subdomain or subdirectory.

-Therefore, a generic domain is recommended for getting started with international SEO.
-The variant with subdirectories has the advantage that all the subpages benefit from the link strength and ranking of the homepage.
-The downside is that you are bound to a single server location that may have far more trouble with the subdivision of pages.
-With the combination of a generic top-level domain and subdomain, you have more flexibility, although you will again suffer the problem that newly generated pages will be initially left without indexing.
+A generic domain is a good option for getting started with international SEO.
+With the subdirectory variant, all the subpages benefit from the link strength and ranking of the website.
+The downside of going with this variant is that you are bound to a single server location that may have more trouble subdividing pages.
+While combining a generic top-level domain and subdomainsprovides more flexibility, you will still face the issue of newly generated pages initially not being indexed.

 Summary

 The domain structure that best suits your requirements is largely dependent on your financial resources.
-If you only have a small budget and want to base your international SEO on your home page funds, a generic top-level domain with subdirectories is recommended for different language versions.
+If you have a small budget and want to base your international SEO on your homepage funds, it’s best to go with a generic top-level domain with subdirectories for different language versions.
 However, country-specific domains, which are more expensive, provide a more effective long-term solution.
-In any case, individual URL parameters are to be avoided.
+Individual URL parameters should be avoided.

 Smart server selection

 The server locations of international web projects used to be official factors in search engine ranking.
 Even though it’s now no longer vital for all language variants to be stored on a local server, in the age of mobile devices, delivering data quickly is more important than ever.
-It’s especially important for owners of online shops to minimize loading times and prioritize establishing a good server infrastructure in your international SEO measures, in addition to optimizing code.
-In recent years, content delivery networks have developed into increasingly important tools that have gained popularity thanks to their high-level performance and safety.
+It’s especially important for online shop owners to minimize loading times and prioritize a good server infrastructure as part of their international SEO measures, in addition to optimizing code.
+In recent years, content delivery networks have gained popularity thanks to their high-level performance and security, becoming increasingly important tools.

 Summary

-Even if local servers no longer directly affect your ranking in the search engine results pages, you should use regional locations for the infrastructure of your web project, if at all feasible.
+Even if local servers no longer directly affect your ranking in the results pages of search engines, you should use regional locations for the infrastructure of your web project, if feasible.
 In some countries, such as China, a local server location is required to host a project with a country-specific domain extension.
 Today, however, the use of CDNs is also beneficial in many cases.

 Comprehensive keyword research

-A word-for-word translation of keywords might prove more valuable and user-friendly than automatically translated content but it also reduces the effectiveness of your international SEO measure for two reasons.
-For one, it fails to take into account region-specific search engines such as Baidu and, furthermore, it would be a mistake to assume that keywords that are translated literally would be relevant in the target language.
+While the context-specific direct translation of keywords might prove more valuable and user-friendly than automatically translated content, such an approach reduces the effectiveness of your international SEO measure for two reasons.
+For one, it fails to take into account region-specific search engines such as Baidu.
+Secondly, literal translations of keywords may not be relevant in the target language.
 Even in regions that use the same language, keywords can differ (e.g., in the UK and USA).
-This can then pose the risk of high-quality content not being found by search engine users.
+This could mean that search engine users may be unable to find the high-quality content you’ve created.

 Summary

-if you only work with your original keyword set, the indexing of translated pages could be hindered considerably.
-It’s necessary to research specific key terms for each language (and, if relevant, for different search engines) in order to obtain search terms with large search volumes with a high level of relevance for each language.
+If you only work with your original keyword set, the indexing of translated pages might be negatively impacted.
+It’s necessary to research specific key terms for each language (and, if relevant, for different search engines) in order to identify keywords with large search volumes that also have a high level of relevance for the respective language and language variants of your website.

 Sending the right language-specific signals

-Search engines pursue the goal of displaying the most relevant webpages for each user.
+Search engines aim to display the most relevant webpages for each user.
 For users from the United States, for example, pages are prioritized that contain local content and can be assigned to the American market.
 To do this, crawlers use different country-specific signals, including:

-The more you take these elements into account for various languages, the easier it is for search engines to recognize the relevance for the respective market.
-Google also analyzes contact numbers and addresses, for example, using such information to better evaluate the relevance of each page to the respective audience.
+The more you take these elements into account for various languages, the easier it is for search engines to recognize their relevance for the respective market.
+Google analyzes contact numbers and addresses and uses this information to better evaluate the relevance of each page for different users.

-For your multilingual SEO efforts, this means that the clearer the signals are that you send, the easier it is for search engines to categorize your project.
-However, this is not always successful, even with the best algorithms.
-It’s possible to use the so-called hreflang attribute in some web search applications, including Google and Yandex.
-With this, a page refers to another that provides the same content for another language or country.
-This allows users to be redirected to the appropriate language automatically, giving you three options for integrating the language attribute:
+When carrying out international SEO for your online shop, the clearer the signals are that you send, the easier it is for search engines to categorize your site.
+However, even with the best algorithms, this is not always easy.
+It’s possible to use the hreflang attribute in some web search applications, including Google and Yandex.
+With this attribute, a page refers to another that provides the same content for another language or country.
+This allows users to be redirected to the appropriate language automatically.
+There are three ways to integrate the language attribute:

-hreflang as a link element in the HTML header: you can activate an automatic redirection in the <head> area using the link element.
-If your online shop is available in English, Spanish, and French, for example, you would simply add the following lines of code to the header for the different languages:
+• Hreflang as a link element in the HTML header: You can activate an automatic redirection in the <head> area using the link element.
+If your online shop is available in English, Spanish and French, for example, you can simply add the following lines of code to the header for the different languages:

 <link rel="alternate" hreflang="en" href="http://en.your-ecommerce.shop/" />